 It was a great turnout, and the media even showed up to cover the event!

 Afterward, we went to a screening of Darryl Roberts’ newest film, “America the Beautiful 3.”

 The next morning, we started out in training and messaging sessions to get comfortable before we headed over to the halls of Congress with our team of fellow advocates.
 Each team, grouped by state, had an experienced leader.
 Appointments to meet with the senate and house members in our district were made in advance.

-Our leader began the conversation, while passing out handouts to everyone.
-From there, members on our team were encouraged to share our personal stories and struggles.
+Our leader began the conversation while passing out handouts to everyone.
+From there, members of our team were encouraged to share their personal stories and struggles.